allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 Why am I using “get” instead of “display”?
 “Display” already suggests a way of delivering output, hearing “display” a computer screen comes to our minds, with a web application.
 Single page web app, of course.
-“Get” is more neutral, it does not constraint our vision by a specific presentation method.
+“Get” is more neutral, it does not constrain our vision by a specific presentation method.
 Frankly — is there anything wrong with delivering the current schedule over the phone, for example?

 ### Get schedule